Overview

 Gorilla trekking

 On the day of the trek, you will be briefed at park headquarters about the rules and regulations to follow.
-This is done to ensure the safety of both the magnificent gentle giants and the tourists.
-Treks begin early in the morning, and participants are divided into small groups of 8 people based on fitness level and preference.
+Guides do this to ensure the safety of both the magnificent gentle giants and the tourists.
+Treks start early in the morning, and guides divide participants into small groups of eight based on their fitness level and preference.
 The hike to find the gorilla families can take about 1-8 hours depending on the location of the gorillas.
 The trek passes through dense forests, with guides and porters assisting along the way.
-Once the gorilla family is found, you will have one hour to observe them at close range.
+Once you find the gorilla family, you can observe them up close for one hour.
 You’ll witness their social interactions, feeding, grooming, and sometimes even playful behavior.

-Away from the stars of the shows which are the mountain gorillas, the parks are rich in other wildlife including monkeys, chimpanzees, baboons, pottos, elephants, giant forest hogs, galagos, bush pigs, jackals, golden cats, golden monkeys, serval cats, duikers, buffaloes and many more.
+Away from the stars of the shows which are the mountain gorillas, the parks are rich in other wildlife.
+These include monkeys, chimpanzees, baboons, pottos, elephants, giant forest hogs, galagos, bush pigs, jackals, golden cats, golden monkeys, serval cats, duikers, buffaloes and many more.
 The endemics birds including green broadbills, black bee-eater, regal sunbird, bar-tailed trogon, black-billed turaco, Rwenzori batis, turaco, kingfisher, strange weaver, dusky twinspot, mountain oriole, mountain yellow warbler, purple-breasted sunbird, blue-headed sunbird and many more with butterflies and rodents.

 Whether in Uganda, Rwanda, or the DRC, gorilla trekking offers a unique and transformative wildlife experience.
 Standing a few meters away from these gentle giants in the wild is both humbling and awe-inspiring.
 For anyone with a love of nature and wildlife, this is an unforgettable adventure that helps protect one of the world’s most endangered species.